Goodies You Can't Google

 How to Make a Paper and Felt Eucalyptus Wreath

-- First, you will need to make your crepe paper eucalyptus branches, felt eucalyptus, and vellum eucalyptus.
+- First, you will need to make your crepe paper eucalyptus branches, felt eucalyptus, and cardstock eucalyptus.
 You can find all of the patterns and photo tutorials for these projects at the end of this post.

 - Next, attach your vellum eucalyptus to the wreath form with your low-temp hot glue gun.